RobinHankin/lorentz/README.md

 # Features

-Natural R idiom can be used to define three-velocities, four-velocities, and Lorentz transformations as $4\times 4$ matrices.
+Natural R idiom can be used to define three-velocities, four-velocities, and Lorentz transformations as four-by-four matrices.

 ```